-Teachers may require any student to remain up to 15:20.
+Teachers may require any student to remain until 3.20pm.

-There are three teaching periods each day.
+There are five teaching periods each day.

-All senior subjects have three 90-minute periods each week.
+All senior subjects have 3x 60 minute and 1x120min periods each week.

-All junior subjects have two 90-minute periods per week with the exception of Year 9 English and Year 10 Mathematics which have three 90-minute periods each week.
+All junior subjects have 3×60 minute periods per week with the exception of Junior English and Math which have 5×60 minute periods each week - this is to support our commitment to literacy and numeracy growth.